 Fantastic photos and videos!
 I saw it from Wyoming.

+"Strangely, while I remember what it looked like I don't have a vivid memory of totality.
 Someone in one of the eclipse groups I'm a part of on Facebook made note of not having a vivid memory of totality either, that was followed by several comments from people with similar experience.
 Sensory overload perhaps?
 I may not have a vivid memory of totality, but I absolutely remember just how incredibly out of this world it was."
+What facebook group is this?
+I have this feeling as well.
+I'd like to read those other comments, if possible.
+I'm guessing that you're already planning for 2024?

 Cynthia Bridge(non-registered)